Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 ### Regression Trees Prediction

 1. Traverse the tree by following the split rules, until we reach a leaf node
-2. Predict `ŷ` by calculating the average y-value of the training points in that leaf
+2. Predict `ŷ` by calculating the average y-value of the training points in that leaf.

+(I realized that what we’re doing here is pretty simple:
+We just split the input space based on x-values, and then for each region, we calculate the average y-value.
+That average becomes our prediction.
+So basically, we’re just grouping similar x’s together and predicting y by the average from the training data in that group.)